KswCarProject/KswOverlay/README.md

 On the top right corner of this GitHub page, click on Clone or Download, and then click Download ZIP.
 Then extract that anywhere.

+# Theming Instructions
+If you never themed before, these are called overlays.
+They get "overlaid" on top of your existing application and when the app calls for these resources, they take from the overlay first, then the base app.

+What you have to do is to take the resources from [https://github.com/KswCarProject/KswPLauncher/tree/147/resources/res](this) link and edit those pictures.
+If you're editing in a folder named `drawable-hdpi-v4`, make sure that the folder in `resources/res` has that folder and named correctly, with the file.

+Do not put in unedited files because bloating up the overlay is not ideal.

+Once you're done, follow these next steps to compile.

 # Windows Instructions
 To use this on Windows, make sure Java is installed and then you are able to make changes to the `resources/res/` folder for image and text changes.